-The pieces in this group were found together in Macedonia, near Thessaloniki, sometime before 1913.
-Although the assemblage forms an impressive parure (matched set)earrings, necklace, fibulae (pins), bracelets, and a ringit is not certain that they belong together.
-Many do not share a clearly uniform style.
+The pieces in this group are said to have been found together in Macedonia, near Thessaloniki, before 1913.
+The assemblage forms an impressive parure (matched set) - earrings, necklace, fibulae (pins), bracelets, and a ring - but it is not certain that they belong together, for the pieces do not show a clear uniformity of style.

-The superb gold earrings, dated circa 330300 B.C., consist of a large honeysuckle palmette below which hangs a finely worked three-dimensional figure of the Trojan prince Ganymede in the clutches of Zeus, who has assumed the guise of an eagle.
-Zeus coveted Ganymede for his beauty, and carried him off to Mount Olympus to be a cupbearer for the gods.
+The superb gold earrings, dated circa 330-300 B.C., consist of a large honeysuckle palmette below which hangs a finely worked three-dimensional figure of the Trojan prince Ganymede in the clutches of Zeus, who has assumed the guise of an eagle.
+Zeus coveted Ganymede for his beauty, and carried him off to Mount Olympos to be a cupbearer for the gods.
 The pendants are sculptural masterpieces in miniature, no doubt reflecting in their basic conception a famous large-scale bronze group of the same subject, made by Leochares in the first half of the fourth century B.C.
-The idea of airborne figures is ingeniously adapted here to an object that hangs freely in space.
+The airborne theme is ingeniously adapted here to an object that hangs freely in space.

 The toothed setting of the gold ring holds a fine-colored but flawed cabochon emerald.
 A similar ring was found at Derveni in a tomb of the late fourth century B.C.
 Emeralds first appeared in jewelry at this time and probably came from mines in the eastern Egyptian desert, though it is possible that some came from the Ural Mountains.